-- (2) As used in this chapter, "control shares" means shares that ... would have voting power with respect to shares of an issuing public corporation that, when added to all other shares of the issuing public corporation owned by a person or in respect to which that person may exercise or direct the exercise of voting power, would entitle that person, immediately after acquisition of the shares, directly or indirectly, alone or as part of a group, to exercise or direct the exercise of the voting power of the issuing public corporation in the election of directors within any of the following ranges of voting power: - (a) 1/5 or more but less than 1/3 of all voting power. - (b) 1/3 or more but less than a majority of all voting power. - (c) A majority of all voting power.
+- (2) As used in this chapter, "control shares" means shares that... would have voting power with respect to shares of an issuing public corporation that, when added to all other shares of the issuing public corporation owned by a person or in respect to which that person may exercise or direct the exercise of voting power, would entitle that person, immediately after acquisition of the shares, directly or indirectly, alone or as part of a group, to exercise or direct the exercise of the voting power of the issuing public corporation in the election of directors within any of the following ranges of voting power: - (a) 1/5 or more but less than 1/3 of all voting power. - (b) 1/3 or more but less than a majority of all voting power. - (c) A majority of all voting power.

-MCL 450.1790(2).
-Such transactions are called "control share acquisitions" which are defined as "the acquisition, directly or indirectly, by any person of ownership of, or the power to direct the exercise of voting power with respect to, issued and outstanding control shares."
+SMCL 450.1790(2).
+Such transactions are called "control share acquisitions," which means one of two things--either the "acquisition, directly or indirectly, by any person of ownership of... issued and outstanding control shares...." or "... the power to direct the exercise of voting power with respect to, issued and outstanding control shares."
 MCL 450.1791(1).

-A person or group is not entitled to vote "control shares" unless subsequently empowered to do so by a majority vote of remaining disinterested shareholders.
-MCL 450.1798, 450.1794.
+Once a control share acquisition has occurred, a person or group is not entitled to vote "control shares" unless subsequently empowered to do so by resolution approved by shareholders, in accordance with MCL 450.1794 and MCL 450.1798.